-- More freedom to choose your health care providers than you would in an HMO
+- The least freedom to choose your health care providers.

 What you pay.